KDoan7/ParkourTag/README.md

 Jumping, sliding or pressing the grappling hook button while the grappling hook is active will cancel the hook.
 Can be used to gain momentum or get through tight areas.

-C++ code is in Source/Grounders/Private/Players
+C++ code is in Source/Grounders/Private/Players.
+Rest of the coding is done in blueprints.

+Blueprint codes can be found in Content/GameModes/BP_GameModes, Content/GameStates/TagGameState, Content/GrapplingHook/GrapplingComponent, Content/GrapplingHook/BP_GrapplingHook, Content/HUD/Hud2, Content/HUD/Winner, Content/Pickups/GrapplingHookPickup, Content/PlayersOrCharacters/BP_Players,